samvau/mongosis/README.md

 # Custom SSIS Data Source and Connection Manager for Mongo DB

-This is the Custom Adapter for Microsoft's SSIS to connect to MongoDB
+This is the Custom Adapter for Microsoft's SSIS to connect to MongoDB, licensed under the MIT license.

 ## Dependencies